Your 51 Week Old Baby

 They all encourage your baby to use simple processes to achieve a goal.
 Stacking one or two blocks, then crashing them down again is a complex activity that requires hand-eye coordination, grasping, and precision in placement.
 These are all skills he will need later for writing!
 For now, the crashing down bit is just for fun!

-Your baby isn’t being naughty or intentionally creating mess when he empties everything he can out of its box.
-After ‘dumping' the contents of containers, he will carefully fill them again.
-This stage is developmentally important, and providing opportunities to fill and empty, as well as controlling what access he has to toy storage, will help him.
+Your baby isn’t being naughty or intentionally creating a mess when he empties everything he can out of its box.
+After ‘dumping’ the contents of containers, he will carefully fill them again.
+This stage is developmentally important and providing opportunities to fill and empty, as well as controlling what access he has to toy storage, will help him.
 If he can reach it, he will dump it.
-Now is the time when kitchen cupboards become a favourite place to play!
+Now is the time when kitchen cupboards become a favorite place to play!

 As you come to the end of the baby year, there’s the dawning realization that toddlerhood is about to happen.
 Don’t they say the toddler years are the hardest?
 If you feel the past 12 months have been difficult, imagining anything even harder might be a challenge!
 Get a head start with our article: 20 Things Your Toddler Is Trying To Say To You.